confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ---------

 The ``listeners`` setting controls the REST API endpoint for the KSQL server.
 For more info, see :ref:`ksql-rest-api`.

-Specify hostname as ``0.0.0.0`` to bind to all interfaces or leave it empty to bind to the default interface.
+The default hostname is ``0.0.0.0`` which binds to all interfaces.
+Update this to a specific interface to bind only to a single interface.
 For example:

 ::